tikarams/CKKS_Parameter/README.md

 #This file is created to write the encryption paramters of CKKS encryption scheme.<br />
 #The following parameters are used in Ophenfhe library for 128 bit security.<br />
 #Error sampled from gaussion distribution with standard deviation 3.2 and <br />
-#Secret sampled from uniform ternary distribution.
+#Secret sampled from uniform ternary distribution with variance 1/3=.33333.

     batchSize = 8;
     MultiplicativeDepth=6;